NHLI-Respiratory-Epi/drug-codelist-creation/README.md

 ## Step 4: Cleaning
 - **4a) Remove overlapping codes to make value sets mutually exclusive** (OPTIONAL - depends on value sets)
     - This step places a temporary tag to identify overlapping codes that were categorized across multiple value sets.
     - This unintended scenario wherein codes across value sets overlap is possible - given the broad search.

     - For example, let's say we created a disease-specific codelist (i.e., not a general one for the repository) for COPD inhalers, with the following value sets:
       - Set 1: LABA (single therapy, LABA for Long-Acting Beta Agonists)
       - Set 2: LABA/LAMA (dual fixed combination therapy, LAMA for Long-Acting Muscarinic Antagonist)
       - Set 3: LABA/LAMA/ICS (triple fixed combination therapy, ICS for Inhaled Corticosteroids)
       - (.....sets continue)
       - As you can see above, since I structured my search based on both fixed combination status (single, dual, triple) and active ingredient (LABA, LAMA, ICS), I might be left with overlapping codes across the three sets.

     - So we write code to automate the re-sorting process to make each set mutually exclusive

 - **4b) Tag overlapping codes across ontological sections, for clinician and/or epidemiologist**
 - Proactively place permanent tags on codes corresponding to fixed combination drugs with *intentional overlap*
 - *What is intentional overlap?*
     - “intentional overlap” = when one code corresponds to a fixed combination drug consisting of two drug classes (ie, mechanisms of action) such that it resides in multiple ontological sections (and therefore resides or could pertain to a different codelist)
       - For example, *hydrochlorothiazide/captopril* is a single drug including both *diuretic* and *Renin-angiotensin-aldosterone system* (RAAS) chemical components (BNF Ch.
 2.2 for diuretics and Ch.
 2.5 for RAAS respectively).

 - So we write code to automate re-sorting process to make those tags
       - Define chemical suffixes for the tags for efficiency e.g., “*azide*” for diuretics, or “*pril*” for angiotensin-converting enzyme (ACE) inhibitors and angiotensin receptor blockers (ARBs) **✱**

 - *Why is this proactive action for 4b) helpful?*
     - Overall, this helps the codelist stay modifiable.

 - *When do we use 4b)?*
     - Analysis stage = If you have drug covariates, overlaps in class could present collinearity so you may exclude certain drug codes with overlap.
 (This depends on the size and nature of the codelist itself)
     - Adaptation = You might use these tags to adapt your codelist.
 Maybe you only care about single certain mechanism of action, and/or that drug is contraindicated in your study cohort and it doesn't make sense to include it.
       - Here's an example: What if we sought to examine the safety of anti-hypertensives (e.g., thiazide diuretics and RAAS-targeting drugs) in HIV patients in CPRD Aurum data, i.e., replicate [this study that utilized US Veterans data](https://doi.org/10.1161/HYPERTENSIONAHA.120.16263) using our broader, repository Ch.2.5 codelist?
-      - We would be adapt our codelist by retaining drug codes corresponding to Ch.
+      - We would be adapt our codelist by retaining codes corresponding to Ch.
 2.5.5 value set (i.e., RAAS-targeting drugs), excluding other value sets (Ch.
 2.5.1-2.5.4; 2.5.8), and consider excluding or performing a senstivity analysis for drug codes we tagged "intentionally overlapping" and located in a different BNF chapter (e.g., within Ch.
 2.5.5 value set we tagged *hydrochlorothiazide/ telmisartan* as a drug also pertaining to Ch.
 2.2 diuretics).

 - **4c) Modify value sets as necessary** (OPTIONAL)
-- For example, combine multiple value sets into a broader value set upon study context or computational considerations (e.g., *Stata* has macro character limits), or, you quite simply change your mind
+- Combine multiple value sets into a broader value set upon study context, computational considerations (e.g., *Stata* has macro character limits), or, you quite simply change your mind

 ## Step 5: Compare to previous codelists or mapping ontologies
 - Version history = Merge together and compare current vs. previous versions
 - Mapping = Merge and map codes labelled under different ontologies (e.g., ATC-BNF mapping, ATC-VANDF mapping).
     - For CPRD Aurum, use [NHS Digital's TRUD site](https://isd.digital.nhs.uk/trud/users/guest/filters/0/categories/6/items/24/releases)

 - *Why?* Comparison facilitates correct categorization and possible identification of outstanding codes from a previous codelist.
 Mapping allows [harmonization](https://doi.org/10.1186/s12911-022-02093-0) and reproducibility to other database contexts